Steve Toth

-Steve Hixson Toth (born November 29, 1960) is an American businessman, ordained pastor, and politician serving as a member of the Texas House of Representatives from District 15, The Woodlands area.
-Toth is a candidate for Texas's 2nd congressional district against Dan Crenshaw in the March 2026 Republican primary.
+Steven Hixson Toth (born November 29, 1960) is an American businessman, pastor, and politician serving as a member of the Texas House of Representatives from District 15, The Woodlands area.
+Toth is the Republican nominee for Texas's 2nd congressional district, having defeated incumbent representative Dan Crenshaw in the March 2026 Republican primary.

 Early life and education

 Born and raised in New York, Toth attended Pittsford Mendon High School in suburban Rochester.
 He also attended Rochester Bible College.

 Career

 Toth owns Acclaim Pools and My Pool Xpert in The Woodlands.
 He is a former pastor at Family Life Ministries of the Fellowship of The Woodlands, a congregation now known as The Woodlands Church.
 He was formerly an elder and teacher at another non-denominational congregation, WoodsEdge Community Church also in The Woodlands, Texas.
 Toth is also a commentator on the political show FOX Faceoff which appears on Fox 26 Houston.

 Texas House of Representatives

 Texas House District 15 is based entirely in suburban Montgomery County, centered around The Woodlands.
 It is part of the Houston Metro area in the southeastern portion of the state.